The Old Women s Curses. Chapter 12

 And this time I paid him for the fish.

-A bit later he shows up on the scene for the third time.
+A bit later he shows up to the scene for the third time.

 "Wow, look who's here!
 You always get your timing right."

-"I`ve just thrown a net; I'll bring you some more fish, first thing tomorrow morning.
-I came to say to you that I didn't forget about you, or else you may think that I got drunk and fell asleep.
-I was wondering if you could give me a bottle of vodka and at the dawn, as soon as I pull out the net, I`ll come to you straightaway."
+"I've just thrown a net; I'll bring you some more fish, first thing tomorrow morning.
+I came here to say to you that I didn't forget about you, or else you may think that I got drunk and fell asleep.
+I was wondering if you could give me some money, and at the dawn, as soon as I pull out the net, I`ll come to you straightaway."

 There was no doubt that he was lying.
-However, it was done so beautifully, the process was depicted so meticulously; he did not leave anything to imagination.
-He depicted to me the net that he threw, how he got into the water, what kind of fish were there; he told me everything to the minutest details.
+However, it was done so beautifully; the process was depicted so meticulously that he did not leave anything to imagination.
+He described to me the net that he threw; the way he got into the water; the kind of fish were there; he told me everything to the minutest details.

 "You know, I can make a fool out of anyone but you.
 He looked sly for a moment as if he had outsmarted me in a game of cards."

-“I've been meaning to ask you if it's true that when you served in the army near Moscow, you traded 100 trucks of sand for booze?”
+“I've been meaning to ask you if it's true that when you served in the army near Moscow, you traded a sack of sand instead of a sack of sugar for booze?”

 “Have there been many interesting things in your life?”